Madagascar ibis: Distribution and habitat

 The Madagascar ibis is endemic to the woodlands and forests of Madagascar at altitudes of up to 2000 m.
 It is found in both primary and secondary forest, including humid forest in the northeast of the island and dry forests in the west and south.

 Ecology

 Its diet consists mainly of insects, spiders, frogs, reptiles, snails and invertebrates.
 The female usually lays three eggs in a platform nest made from twigs and branches.

 Status

 The total population of this ibis is thought to be declining due to ongoing habitat loss, and overhunting in some areas, it being a favourite quarry.
-The bird is evaluated as being a near-threatened species on the IUCN Red List of Threatened Species.
+The bird is evaluated as being a vulnerable species on the IUCN Red List of Threatened Species.